blogs

 • Overkill for most mid-market data wrangling use cases

-• No visual interface — fully code-based
+• No visual interface, since it's fully code-based

 Pricing: Open source.
 Managed platforms (Databricks, EMR) are consumption-based.

-The answer depends on where your biggest bottleneck sits — and what you need the cleaned data to actually do.
+The answer depends on where your biggest bottleneck sits, and what you need the cleaned data to actually do.

 If you're a data scientist doing exploratory analysis or prototyping, Pandas gives you the flexibility you need at no cost.
 If you need reliable automated ingestion across many SaaS sources, Fivetran or Airbyte are the strongest options.
 If your team needs SQL-based transformation with governance, dbt is the standard.
 If you're processing truly massive datasets, Apache Spark via Databricks is the right infrastructure.